 A V1-AE message can be sent over unicast, transparent multicast via xMB, transparent multicast via MB2.
 The non-transparent multicast via xMB (as specified in 3GPP TS 26.348 [11]) is triggered by a V1-AE message.
 Multicast distribution can be supported by both transparent and non-transparent multicast modes.

-The VAE server interacts with the 3GPP network system over V2, MB2, xMB, Rx and T8 reference points.
-The EPS is considered as the 3GPP network system.
+The VAE server interacts with the 3GPP network system over V2, MB2, xMB, Rx, T8, N5 and N33 reference points.
+The EPS and 5GS are considered as the 3GPP network system.